bitovi/academy/src/react-vite/08-stateful-hooks/stateful-hooks.md

 (e.g. `useMatch`).

 Hooks can only be used in functional components.
-Almost anything that could be done in a class component can be done with Hooks. _The one thing that class component can do that Hooks cannot is implement error boundaries._
+Almost anything that could be done in a class component can be done with Hooks.

 ### The useState Hook